johnpolacek/create-bucket-cms/README.md

 # Bucket CMS CLI

-Sometimes you don’t want a CMS, you just need a bucket.
-Bucket CMS is the lightest lightweight CMS around – ready for you to drop into your Next.js project.
+Maybe you don’t need a big cloud CMS...
+How about a Bucket?

+Bucket is the world’s first AI-Powered Portable Drop-in Headless CMS designed for Next.js (no database necessary)

 ---